University of Hong Kong: 1945 to 2001

-In 1958, the librarian of University of Hong Hong, Mrs. Dorothea Scott, organized a meeting of over 40 library practitioners at the Fung Ping Shan Library on 3 April to determine and establish a library association for Hong Kong, the Hong Kong Library Association.
+In 1958, the librarian of University of Hong Kong, Mrs. Dorothea Scott, organized a meeting of over 40 library practitioners at the Fung Ping Shan Library on 3 April to determine and establish a library association for Hong Kong, the Hong Kong Library Association.

 In 1982, the Faculty of Dentistry, based at the Prince Philip Dental Hospital, was established.
 To this day, it remains Hong Kong's only faculty training dental professionals.
 In 1984, both the School of Architecture and School of Education became fully-fledged faculties and in the same year the Faculty of Law was created.
 The Faculty of Business and Economics was established in 2001 as the university's tenth and youngest faculty.

 After 1989, the Hong Kong government began to emphasise local tertiary education in order to retain local students who would otherwise have studied abroad in the United Kingdom.
 Student places and course variety were greatly increased in preparation for the handover of Hong Kong.
 By 2001, the number of students had grown to 14,300 and the number of degree courses to over a hundred.

 2001 to present

-In 2002, Growing with Hong Kong: HKU and its Graduates – The First 90 Years was published by the Hong Kong University Press as a study of the impact of HKU's graduates on Hong Kong.
+In 2002, Growing with Hong Kong: The University and Its Graduates — The First 90 Years was published by the Hong Kong University Press as a study of the impact of HKU's graduates on Hong Kong.